 Technical support is provided by the moderator on the RSI platform.
 There is a KUDO mobile application for participants, but no application for interpreters (for emergency situations).

 Moving on to Interprefy.
-This is a dedicated RSI platform, so for online events Interprefy connects to external programs: Zoom, Skype, etc. They even made a picture for better understanding of how it works:
+This is also both an event and RSI platform.
+Online events can be held either on Interprefy platform directly or using external programs: Zoom, Skype, Webex, Microsoft Teams, etc. In the latter case Interprefy connects to these programs.
+They even made a picture for better understanding of how it works:

 Fig. 5.
 Interprefy’s connection to external programs to service online events